 Eating disorder nostalgia can also tend to come on during the middle portion of recovery-when the support has dwindled.

-Another complicating factor is this: eating disorder nostalgia can also tend to come on during the middle portion of recovery-when the support has dwindled.
 During early recovery, many people experience a great deal of support from others.
 However, later on, this support can tend to dissipate as weight normalizes or behaviors appear to fade.
-So during the middle phases of recovery, when you are really beginning to confront your demons, your support system may not be as strong as it once was, and, to top it off, you are becoming nostalgic for your ED.
+So during the middle phases of recovery, when you are really beginning to confront your demons, your support system may not be as strong as it once was.
+To top it off, nostalgia for the ED pops up.

 Take comfort in the fact that you can be completely committed to your recovery process and still have these moments.
 Allow yourself some time to feel the nostalgia-but set a limit.
 Don’t wallow in it.

 I’m not kidding-set an actual time limit for yourself (i.e. “When I begin to romanticize my ED, I will allow myself three minutes to daydream and feel nostalgic.”)
 Then have a game plan set for moving away from the nostalgia.

 Because your eating disorder is in your past, it should be a reference point, not your residence.

 So visit it in your mind for a few minutes if you must, but DO NOT set up camp.
 You don’t live with it anymore, remember?

 Have a game plan when it comes to nostalgia

 A game plan could also involve forcing yourself to begin to recall all of the things that you don’t miss about your ED.
 For example, you probably don’t miss the harmful effects it had on your relationships.
 And you don’t actually miss the constant preoccupation with food and numbers.